NickshihU7/Tutorials/README.md

 Each lab member is able to start his/her own ESP docker container with his/her user account.
 Once a contianer is started, you'll be able to use the ESP.
 Please follow the instructions below to laucnch the ESP GUI for SoC configurations.

+> The Dokcer Engine container comprises just the application and its dependencies.
+It runs as an isolated process in eserspace on the host OS, sharing the kernel with other containers.
+Thus, it enjoys the resource isolation and allocation benefits of virtual machines (VMs) but is much more portable and efficient.

 1. Run the docker container for ESP.

 		docker run --rm -it --security-opt label=type:container_runtime_t \